-Fiscal Year (FY) 2016 Objectives
+Fiscal Year (FY) 2017 Objectives

-The overall objective for FY 2016 is fabrication and testing of the LMRC.
+The overall objectives for FY 2017 are final fabrication, assembly of test loop, and testing of the LMRC.

-- Perform detailed mechanical design. - Estimate cost projection for full-scale version of LMRC compressor. - Develop test matrix for bench-scale testing, design compressor test stand for low pressure (LP) stage; develop plans for commissioning, safety, and operation of test stand. - Fabricate and assemble LP stage compressor parts. - Construct the test stand and integrate the compressor. - Commission and start-up the demonstration model. - Test the bench scale system. - Analyze the single stage test results.
+- Fabricate and assemble low pressure (LP) stage compressor parts. - Construct the test stand and integrate the compressor. - Commission and start up the demonstration model. - Test the bench-scale system. - Analyze the single stage test results.